thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/Multiple Organisations/Test Scenario Requirements.md

 2\.
 Attempt to access resources belonging to Organisation B.

 Expected Outcome: Access to resources of Organisation B is denied for the Site Administrator from Organisation A.

-**Frontend Functionality -**
+## Frontend Functionality

-**Organisation Management:**
+## Organisation Management`

 Test Case 8: Frontend - Creating an Organisation